No Sweat Vegan

 Vegan Broccoli Salad is perfect for sharing!

-This is easily the best broccoli dish for sharing at a BBQ or potluck because it's perfect for making ahead.
+This is easily the best vegan broccoli dish for sharing at a BBQ, potluck, or the Fourth of July because it's perfect for making ahead.
 Just wait to stir in the sunflower seeds and bacon bits until right before serving to keep them crunchy.
 Your non-vegan friends won't even know the difference!

 Jump to: